bluebanquise/bluebanquise/documentation/stack/vocabulary.rst

 but only those with an **ssh** + **python** capability and on which we will use Ansible to deploy a configuration are considered "Ansible managed host".

+Also, note that in this documentation, most of the time, we will refer to "servers", but any kind of workstation or laptop will work the same way.

 Group
 -----